-Desired outcome: Objective allocation and efficient use of all government,
+Desired outcome: Objective allocation and efficient use of all government, industry and community resources available for weed management programs

-To successfully implement the State Weed Plan requires the efficient application of a range of financial, physical, technical and administrative resources.
-The resources currently applied to the weed management effort in the State need to be identified and documented to facilitate the improved coordination and efficiency of resource use.
-This will help identify resource deficiencies and provide a basis for value adding through the targeted application of more resources.
+Successful implementation of the State Weed Plan requires a commitment to provide sufficient resources by all levels of government and the private sector.
+Current resources applied to weed management need to be identified and redirected as necessary, to achieve the improved efficiency and effectiveness of resource use.
+This will help identify resource deficiencies and provide a basis for value-adding through the targeted application of more resources.
 Groups and agencies should identify their resource commitments as a contribution towards national and State weed management objectives.